jacek2511/ha_stokercloud/README.md

 # Adding the integration

 When you add the integration, an empty field will appear.
-You need to enter your Stoker Cloud username.
+You need to enter your StokerCloud username.

 Currently the integration is read-only so you do not need to enter your password